Squamous cell skin cancer

 Cancer - skin - squamous cell; Skin cancer - squamous cell; Nonmelanoma skin cancer - squamous cell; NMSC - squamous cell; Squamous cell skin cancer; Squamous cell carcinoma of the skin

-Actinic keratosis is a precancerous skin lesion that rarely may become a squamous cell cancer.
+Actinic keratosis is a precancerous skin lesion that may become a squamous cell cancer.
 (A lesion is a problem area of the skin.)

-Squamous cell skin cancer usually occurs on the face, ears, neck, hands, or arm.
+Squamous cell cancer usually occurs on the face, ears, neck, hands, or arms.
 It may occur on other areas.

 The main symptom is a growing bump that may have a rough, scaly surface and flat reddish patches.

-The earliest form (squamous cell carcinoma in situ) can appear as a scaly, crusted, and large reddish patch (often larger than 1 inch).
+The earliest form (squamous cell carcinoma in situ) can appear as a scaly, crusted, and large reddish patch that can be larger than 1 inch (2.5 centimeters).

 A sore that does not heal can be a sign of squamous cell cancer.
 Any change in an existing wart, mole, or other skin lesion could be a sign of skin cancer.